Bienassss/StackHeapPython/README.md

             return self._arr[0]
         return None
     ```
 These methods enhance the functionality of heap data structures by providing efficient access to the most critical elements (maximum or minimum) depending on the type of heap implemented.
-Both `get_max` and `get_min` play pivotal roles in various algorithmic processes where heaps are used, ensuring optimal performance and immediate data retrieval.
 #### Feature 10: Increase/Decrease Key
 #### Increase Key (MaxHeap)
 - **Description:** Modifies the value of an element within the MaxHeap by increasing its key, ensuring that the heap maintains its max-heap property afterward.
 This method is crucial when the priority of an element increases and it needs to be adjusted within the heap.
 The element is first updated to the new higher value, and then a `bubble up` operation is performed to relocate the element to its appropriate position in the heap.